simplisticated/Peripheral/README.md

 ## Usage

-It's incredibly easy to launch apps with `Peripheral`.
-Just take look at this:
+Launching apps with `Peripheral` is incredibly easy.
+Just look at this:

 ```swift
 /*